-The operations of the Fund, the General Fund and the Special Compensation Fund are administered by the management of the Society.
+The operations of the Fund and the General Fund are administered by the management of the Society.
 Balances between the funds arise from transactions of an operating nature and are recorded at exchange amounts at the dates of the transactions.
-Amounts due to and from the General Fund and the Special Compensation Fund are due on demand and have no fixed terms of repayment.
+Amounts due to and from the General Fund are due on demand and have no fixed terms of repayment.
 The Fund has authorized a loan facility of up to \$1 million to the General Fund to fund capital expenditures in accordance with the 10-year capital plan.
-The Fund has also authorized a loan facility of up to \$8 million to the Special Compensation Fund which is not expected to be used as the Special Compensation Fund is in the process of being wound up.
-As of December 31, 2020, no amounts have been drawn on the facilities (2019 - \$nil).

-Pursuant to reserve policy, \$0.70 million of the net assets related to trust assurance was transferred during 2020 (2019 - \$1.16 million).
+Pursuant to reserve policy, \$2.3 million of the net assets related to trust assurance was transferred during 2021 (2020 - \$0.70 million).

-Monthly interest on the Fund's net loan position with the General Fund and Special Compensation Fund is paid to the Fund at a rate equal to the stated monthly bond yield to maturity earned on the Fund's investment portfolio.
-The average bond yield for 2020 was 1.36% (2019 - 2.29%).
-The Fund's net loan position at December 31, 2020 was \$9.3 million (2019 - \$5.0 million) which includes the General Fund building loan, other operating balances with the General Fund and the Special Compensation Fund.
-This net loan position fluctuates during the year as amounts are transferred between the General Fund, the Special Compensation Fund and the Fund to finance ongoing operations.
+Monthly interest on the Fund's net loan position with the General Fund is paid to the Fund at a rate equal to the stated monthly bond yield to maturity earned on the Fund's investment portfolio.
+The average bond yield for 2021 was 1.88% (2020 - 1.36%).
+The Fund's net loan position as at December 31, 2021 was \$6.1 million (2020 - \$9.3 million) which includes the General Fund building loan and other operating balances with the General Fund.
+This net loan position fluctuates during the year as amounts are transferred between the General Fund and the Fund to finance ongoing operations.

-During the year ended December 31, 2020, interest revenue of \$10,410 (2019 - \$25,780) was received on the General Fund building loan, interest of \$202,807 (2019 - \$264,139) was paid on General Fund cash balances held by the Fund, and \$308 (2019 - \$2,755) was paid on the Special Compensation Fund cash balances held by the Fund for a net interest expense of \$192,705 (2019 - \$241,114).
+During the year ended December 31, 2021, interest revenue of \$2,184 (2020 - \$10,410) was received on the General Fund building loan, interest of \$190,071 (2020 - \$202,807) was paid on General Fund cash balances held by the Fund.